 Picture borrowed from Kkday.com

 I really, really wanted to do this.
 In fact, I had it on our itinerary till the very last minute.
 Unfortunately, we decided to spend an additional day in Kaohsiung so we had to scratch this from our itinerary.
-In Hualien, you can enjoy Eastern Taiwan’s breathtaking landscape from the sky.
-In fact, there are a few ways you can do it.
-You can go paragliding, ride a motor glider, or soar through the sky in a sling light aircraft.
+In Hualien, you can enjoy Eastern Taiwan’s breathtaking landscape from the sky by booking a paragliding experience with KKday.
 If you enjoy doing adventurous things, then you may want to do this.
-It looks AWESOME.

 Picture borrowed from Kkday.com